 Depending on the credit limit of your new card, you might not be able to transfer all your existing credit card debt.
 If your new card comes with a credit limit of $10,000 and you have $15,000 of credit card debt, you’ll only be able to transfer over a portion of your debt.

 Finally, you won’t be able to transfer your debt between two cards issued by the same provider.
-For instance, you can’t close a balance transfer between one Chase Freedom card and a Chase Freedom Unlimited card even though both cards offer balance transfer promotions.
+For instance, you can’t close a balance transfer between a Citi® Double Cash Card and a Citi® Diamond Preferred® Card even though both cards offer balance transfer promotions.

 - How to transfer a balance to an American Express credit card